kop7/kop7/README.md

-Hi 👋, I'm **[Matija](https://www.linkedin.com/in/mkop)** living Zagreb.
+Hi 👋, I'm **[Matija](https://www.linkedin.com/in/mkop)** living in Zagreb.
 I write in Javascript, Typescript and PHP.
 I mostly work as a Back End Developer, sometimes can talk to databases and make servers do stuff.
 Please feel free to check out my work and let's have coffee a video chat if you'd like to hear more.

 <br>